 Here they are back to back in the same sentence:

 - Hör auf zu reden und halt an!

-And then there are situations where it is difficult for me to say…
+And then, finally, there are some situations where it is not that clear…

 - My internet connection sucks.
 When I watch a movie it always stops for some seconds because it isn’t loading fast enough.